 5. Balance Your Blood Sugar

-I found that the high carbohydrate foods I was eating were causing huge blood sugar swings, and I didn’t realize these swings were causing a spike in my thyroid antibodies and weakening my adrenals.
+I found that the high-carbohydrate foods I was eating were causing huge blood sugar swings, and I didn’t realize these swings were causing a spike in my thyroid antibodies and weakening my adrenals.

 Practitioners, like myself, who focus on reversing Hashimoto’s, often describe blood sugar imbalances as adding fuel to the fire in autoimmune thyroid disease.
 I wasn’t aware that I had blood sugar issues when I was first diagnosed (despite being a self-admitted sugar addict).

-Researchers in Poland found that up to 50 percent of patients with Hashimoto’s have an impaired tolerance to refined or simple carbohydrates like processed sugar or refined grains that have had the nutrients removed.
+Researchers in Poland found that up to 50 percent of patients with Hashimoto’s have an impaired tolerance to refined or simple carbohydrates, like processed sugar or refined grains that have had the nutrients removed.
 This means that after consuming carbohydrate-rich foods, their blood sugar goes up too high, too quickly, which leads to a rapid, and often extreme release of insulin.
 These insulin surges can cause low blood sugar (reactive hypoglycemia), which in turn can cause troublesome symptoms like lightheadedness, nervousness, anxiety, and fatigue.

 6. Enhance and Optimize Digestion

 Discovering that I had a deficiency of stomach acid was a huge “aha” moment for me!
-I couldn’t believe how energetic I became when I started taking Betaine with Pepsin with my protein containing meals.
+I couldn’t believe how energetic I became when I started taking Betaine with Pepsin with my protein-containing meals.

-I started writing my book about overcoming Hashimoto’s the morning after I took the dose of Betaine with Pepsin.
+I started writing my first book about overcoming Hashimoto’s the morning after I took a dose of Betaine with Pepsin.
 The restored energy gave me hope that I would be able to devote myself to research and find the root cause of my condition, then share that knowledge to help others.

-Out of 627 of my readers who took Betaine HCI and Pepsin, 59 percent said it made them feel better and saw improved energy levels, 33 percent said it make them feel worse, while 7 percent saw no difference in their symptoms.
+Out of 627 of my readers who took Betaine HCI and Pepsin, 59 percent said it made them feel better and saw improved energy levels, 33 percent said it made them feel worse, while 7 percent saw no difference in their symptoms.
 These results lead me to estimate that 50-70 percent of people with Hashimoto’s are likely to have a deficiency in stomach acid, and the 33 percent of those who felt worse were likely not deficient in stomach acid.
 Those who did not see any improvement may not have been dosed adequately, as the dosage of Betaine with Pepsin should be individualized.